Edujugon/PushNotification/readme.md

 ### Notification channels

 #### Formatting Push Notifications
-If a notification supports being sent as an push message, you should define  `toApn` `toFcm` `toGcm` methods on the notification class.
+If a notification supports being sent as an push message, you should define  `toApn` and/or `toFcm`/`toGcm` methods on the notification class.
 This method will receive a `$notifiable` entity and should return a  `Edujugon\PushNotification\Messages\PushMessage` instance:

 ```php
 public function toApn($notifiable)